nam-pi/frontend-assets/texts/home/en-GB.md

 # Welcome to NAMPI

-_Nuns and Monks - Prosopograhical Interfaces_ is the product of a project funded by the Austrian Academy of Sciences.
+_Nuns and Monks - Prosopographical Interfaces_ is the product of a project funded by the go!digital Next Generation programme of the Austrian Academy of Sciences.
 It enables you to [browse](/events) and [search](/search) through various [aspects](/aspects) in the life of early modern nuns and monks from Austria and the surrounding areas.

 The available data comes from several newly edited sources and new interpretation of pre-existing databases.
 To read more about the used sources,